New Delhi–Shri Mata Vaishno Devi Katra Vande Bharat Express

 The 22439/22440 New Delhi - Shri Mata Vaishno Devi Katra Vande Bharat Express is India's 2nd Vande Bharat Express train, connecting the states of New Delhi, Haryana, Punjab and Jammu and Kashmir.

 Overview

 This train is operated by Indian Railways, connecting New Delhi, Ambala Cantt.
-Jn, Ludhiana Jn, Jammu Tawi and Shri Mata Vaishno Devi Katra.
+Jn, Ludhiana Jn, [Kathua],Jammu Tawi and Shri Mata Vaishno Devi Katra.
 It is currently operated with train numbers 22439/22440 on 6 days a week basis.